Graphic Design: Color Gradient Guide

 Best used in:

-• Eco-friendly branding, nothing screams “I love the environment” more than earthy colors
+- Eco-friendly branding where nothing screams “I love the environment” more than earthy colors

-• Interior design and home decor, wrap your space with neutral hues (e.g., Scandinavian furniture)
+- Interior design and home decor to wrap your space with neutral hues (e.g., Scandinavian furniture)

-• Yoga and meditation apps, grounded colors that allow you to slow down and step away from overstimulation
+- Yoga and meditation apps which use grounded colors that allow you to slow down and step away from overstimulation

 Tips: